-Department of Public Utilities regulations 220 CMR 12.00, "Standards of Conduct for Distribution Companies and their Competitive Affiliates," which address costs and accounting, among other things; all potential bidders are treated equally; no potential bidder, including specifically an National Grid competitive affiliate, receives preferential treatment or confidential, non-public information not available to other potential bidders, enabling it to gain an unfair competitive advantage; and the efforts of the EDCs in the OSW Solicitation Processes do not create any actual or apparent conflict of interest.
-The EDCs seek to avoid any actual or apparent conflict of interest by and among themselves and their affiliates who may submit a proposal and who may be participating in the solicitation and evaluation of proposals in the OSW Solicitation Processes.
+The EDCs acknowledge the need to follow a certain standard of conduct to ensure that the Section 83C Round 4 process is conducted in a fair, transparent, and competitive manner; all laws, regulations, rules, and standards and codes of conduct are observed, including, specifically, the Department of Public Utilities regulations 220 CMR 12.00, "Standards of Conduct for Distribution Companies and their Competitive Affiliates," which address costs and accounting, among other things; all potential bidders are treated equally; no potential bidder, including specifically an National Grid competitive affiliate, receives preferential treatment or confidential, non-public information not available to other potential bidders, enabling it to gain an unfair competitive advantage; and the efforts of the EDCs in the Section 83C Round 4 process do not create any actual or apparent conflict of interest.
+The EDCs seek to avoid any actual or apparent conflict of interest.
+The EDCs seek to avoid any actual or apparent conflict of interest.
+The EDCs seek to avoid any actual or apparent conflict of interest.
+The EDCs seek to avoid any actual or apparent conflict of interest.
+The EDCs seek to avoid any actual or apparent conflict of interest.
+The EDCs seek to avoid any actual or apparent conflict of interest.
+The EDCs seek to avoid any actual or apparent conflict of interest.
+The EDCs seek to avoid any actual or apparent conflict of interest.
+The EDCs seek to avoid any actual or apparent conflict of interest.